apache/nuttx-apps/nshlib/README.txt

                       integer -gt integer | integer -le integer |
                       integer -lt integer | integer -ne integer

+o addroute <target> <netmask> <router>

+  This command adds an entry in the routing table.
+The new entry will map the IP address of a router on a local network(<router>) to an external network characterized by the <target> IP address and a network mask <netmask>

 o base64dec [-w] [-f] <string or filepath>

 o base64dec [-w] [-f] <string or filepath>